 If you choose not to join the study, you will get the standard treatment for your condition, according to the judgement of your healthcare professional in line with standard NHS practice.
-A note will be made of your age, sex at birth, ethnicity, what area of the country you live in, and whether or not you had an operation for your broken ankle, so that we can find out who decides not to take part in the study- you cannot be identified from this data.
+A note will be made of your age, sex at birth and whether or not you had an operation for your broken ankle, so that we can find out who decides not to take part in the study - you cannot be identified from this data.
 A researcher may ask you if you would be happy to give a reason for not wanting to take part in the study - this is entirely voluntary.
 Any responses you give would only be used to help the design of future studies.